Hufnagels/Smarthome-with-ESPHome-and-HomeAssistant/HASSOS_NAS_mount.md

 ```sh
 sudo shutdown -h now
 ```
-Start HAOS Container and check if everything works:
+Start HASSOS Container and check if everything works:
 ```
 dmesg | grep cifs
 ```
 ```
 dmesg | grep nfs
 ```
-If YES, then edit the Proxmox config file in **Step1** above to comment out the HA disk (not strictly necessary, but will prevent issues if you accidentally boot the VM whilst HA is running).
-Boot the HA VM, and you should be good.
+If YES, then edit the Proxmox config file in **Step1** above to comment out the HA disk.
+Boot the HASSOS Container.